Catedral Metropolitana, Paraguay / Paraguái - Things to Do in Catedral Metropolitana

 Insider Tips

-Learn a few basic Spanish phrases as English is not widely spoken, though locals are very patient and helpful with visitors
+Learn a few basic Spanish phrases as English is not widely spoken, especially around religious and historic sites

-Always carry small bills (guaraníes) for local transportation, market purchases, and tips, as many places don't accept credit cards or large denominations
+Always carry small bills in Paraguayan Guaraní as many local vendors and small establishments don't accept credit cards or large denominations

 Explore Activities in Catedral Metropolitana